Dodelidoo-Labs/gpt-for-linux/README.md

 ```

 This script will check for dependencies (and install them if your system uses `pacman`), create the required directories, download the needed scripts and make them executable, and finally, create a `.desktop` file for easy application launch.

+### Using the precompiled App

+_Currently linux only_

+1. Download the file in the `/dist` folder
+2. Create the `.desktop` file manually and use like any other app.
+3. Place the `gpt4-all.png` file into your icons folder and rebuild the icons cache.

 ## How to use
 Once installed, you can run GPT-4 Search App from your Linux application menu.